HYSTERECTOMY HELP

 I hope you will have had a talk with your specialist about whether HRT is appropriate or not, and if they haven't brought it up, you can !
 Whether you do take it or not varies on your specific circumstances but what I want you to know is that you should also prepare yourself for your very best health for before the procedure, your time recouperating and your long term health.

 There are valid concerns about post menopausal women getting osteoporosis and heart disease.
 With knowledge, exercise, supplements and diet we can put these concerns to bed.
 The last 2 generations that have gone before us unfortunately did not have this information, and they were living longer and so these types of issues were prevalent.
-Armed now with the knowledge of how the decline of oestrogen affects your body you can take practical steps to avoid this happening to you.
+Armed now with the knowledge of how the early removal of oestrogen affects your body you can take practical steps to avoid this happening to you.

 I can give you some basic information on HRT and my thoughts in my blog here.